 - O Outer two rectrices were pulled (i.e., rectrix 6 from both the left and right side of the tail).
 Previously, this was indicated by FTHR.
-PULL = P. - An inner and an outer rectrix were pulled (i.e., rectrix 1 from one side and rectrix 6 from the other side were pulled).
+PULL = P. - X R3 was pulled from both sides of the tail. - An inner and an outer rectrix were pulled (i.e., rectrix 1 from one side and rectrix 6 from the other side were pulled).